gotham-rs/gotham/middleware/diesel/README.md

         .execute(&conn)
 })
 ```
 `repo.run` returns a Future, allowing you to seamlessly sprinkle your database calls amongst other asynchronous handler code.
-The `Repo` type manages the synchronous calls of the underlying connections using `tokio_threadpool::blocking`, which allows blocking operations to run without blocking the tokio reactor.
+The `Repo` type manages the synchronous calls of the underlying connections using `tokio::task::spawn_blocking`, which allows blocking operations to run without blocking the tokio reactor.
 Although not true async, this allows multiple concurrent database requests to be handled, with a default of 100 concurrent blocking operations.
-For further details see [tokio_threadpool::blocking documentation](https://docs.rs/tokio-threadpool/0.1.8/tokio_threadpool/fn.blocking.html).
+For further details see [tokio::task::spawn_blocking documentation](https://docs.rs/tokio/1/tokio/task/fn.spawn_blocking.html).

 For a complete example, see the [example in the main repository](https://github.com/gotham-rs/gotham/tree/master/examples/diesel).